alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/Thermostat-v1.md

 An array of supported operational mode ids.
 After getting the list of supported operational mode ids, a valid one should be chosen out of the list.

-It lists the values of operational mode identifiers which are supported by the appliance.
-It is used to know in advance and which are the values that the **OperationalModeId** can assume.
+It lists the values of operational modes which are supported by the appliance.
+It is used to know in advance and which are the values that the **OperationalMode** can assume.

 The elements of the array belongs to the **standard mode id** and **vendor-defined mode id** ranges.
-In case there can be only element of one of the range.
-If the array is empty, OperationalModeId shall be set to 0x7FFF for "not supported".
+If the array is empty, OperationalMode shall be set to 0x7FFF for "not supported".

-#### SelectableOperationalModeIds
+#### SelectableOperationalModes

 |            |                                                                |
 |------------|----------------------------------------------------------------|